 Will my partner receive a pension after I die?

-Yes, provided you have made a nomination and certain conditions are met at the time of your death.
+Yes, provided certain conditions are met at the time of your death.

 What are the conditions?